- Postscript – Death of Mrs. Kennedy

-The basic outline of Mr. Kennedy’s career as Presbyterian minister can be gleaned from this entry in Volume III of Fasti Ecclesiae Scoticanae, shown at left.3 After completing his B.A. at Queen’s Belfast in 1885, and taking his M.A. at Edinburgh in 1886, the Rev. G.A.
+The basic outline of Mr. Kennedy’s career as Presbyterian minister can be gleaned from this entry in Volume III of Fasti Ecclesiae Scoticanae, shown at left.
+3 After completing his B.A. at Queen’s Belfast in 1885, and taking his M.A. at Edinburgh in 1886, the Rev. G.A.
 Kennedy was licensed to preach in 1888.
-His first ministerial charge was Carland Presbyterian.4 Two years later, he was transferred to the large and lively congregation at Aghadoey in county Derry.
+His first ministerial charge was Carland Presbyterian.
+4 Two years later, he was transferred to the large and lively congregation at Aghadowey in county Derry.
 Finally, in 1900, Mr. Kennedy was called to Cambusnethan in Lanarkshire, Scotland where he served till his untimely death in 1916.

-The objective of this short biographical sketch is to attempt to fill in some of the gaps.
+The objective of this short biographical sketch is to attempt to add to the brief sketch cited in the Fasti.

-In the same year as his transfer to Aghadoey, Gilbert married Mary Jane Bryars of Dungannon, daughter of James Bryars, grocer and merchant, and Margaret Kells, in the Presbyterian church of Dungannon.7
+In the same year as his transfer to Aghadowey, Gilbert married Mary Jane Bryars of Dungannon, daughter of James Bryars, grocer and merchant, and Margaret Kells, in the Presbyterian church of Dungannon.
+7

 In the year after answering the call of the Scottish congregation, the 1901 census of Scotland recorded the family in the parish manse at Cambusnethan: 8

 - Gilbert A. Kennedy, age 37, head, born in Ireland, occupation: Minister of the parish

 - Mary, age 34, born do. [ditto]